giocosmiano/haskell-programming/readme.md

    [ReduxJS](https://redux.js.org/), that are primarily developed with FP concepts in mind, such as immutability, composition, high-order function etc.

-   Not until the fall season of 2018 that I picked up this book to learn.
+   Since then my `Haskell` journey has been on-and-off, until the fall season of 2018 that I picked up this book to learn.
 I can say that the authors did an excellent job writing this, shout-out to them.
 I'm now able to demystify `Haskell`, bit by bit, while having fun working on chapter exercises as the authors made me think, connect the dots and perform [diagram chasing](https://en.wikipedia.org/wiki/Commutative_diagram)

 ### Notes about my journey in working through chapter exercises